-- Boys are different than girls.
+- Males are different than females.
 While some want to deny this simple fact, scientific research has shown that young men are better engaged and better learners when their training includes some kind of physical activity.

-- Boys grow differently.
-In general, girls attain mental maturity sooner.
+- Young men and women often mature at different rates.
 Common sense would dictate that curricula tailored to individual genders would be mutually beneficial.

-- Different sexes excel at different things.
-Boys, in general, are better at mathematics, while girls are better at communications.
+- Different sexes tend to excel at different things.
 Teachers at Benedictine are aware of these differences and tailor their approaches accordingly.

 - We build teamwork.
-At Benedictine, our approach to just about everything is centered on the team, something that appeals to boys.
+At Benedictine, our approach to just about everything is centered on the team, something that appeals to our students.

 - We build leaders.
-Benedictine offers a wide array of opportunities for its students to lead other boys, whether it be on the field of play, the drill field or the classroom.
+Benedictine offers a wide array of opportunities for its students to lead other young men, whether it be on the field of play, the drill field or the classroom.
 Our boys thrive in such structure.

-- Boys need to feel a part of something.
+- Young men need to feel a part of something.
 At Benedictine, our students don’t get lost in the shuffle.

 - We provide strong male adult role models.
 The Benedictine staff is full of men whom your sons will admire while learning from them.